muziejus/javascripting-english-major/5-collections.md

 building blocks of arrays.
 Later on, when we start building maps, we will have at least one array made up of geographical points.

-Each value in an array can be accessed by its **index**, which is an integer.
-The index begins with 0, which is confusing for beginners.
-So if we add to the
+Each item in an array can be accessed by its **index**, which is an integer unique to that item.
+The indices begin with 0, which is confusing for beginners.
+So if you add to the above:
-above:

 ```javascript
 $("#response").html(arrayOfStrings[2]);
 ```

 The `<div>` will read “c.”
-The third value of the array is “c,” but its index is 2, because the index begins with 0.
+The third value of the array is `"c"`, but its index is 2, because the index begins with 0.
 So to get “a,” we would call `$("#response").html(arrayOfStrings[0]);`.
 We are interested in the zeroth value.
-Again, I know this is confusing, but you will get the hang of it with practice, and then you can join that exclusive club who make jokes about zero-based numbering.
+Again, I know this is confusing, but you will get the hang of it with practice, and then you can join that exclusive club of people who make jokes about zero-based numbering.

 </section>
 <section id="objects">
 ## Objects

-Above, when I mentioned that arrays are a bit peculiar in JavaScript, that is because arrays are a simplified version of the JavaScript **object**.
-Where arrays are pieces of data surrounded by brackets, objects are surrounded by braces (`{}`).
-Similarly, while arrays have indices, objects have **properties**.
-Let’s define an object.
+Above, when I mentioned that arrays are a bit peculiar in JavaScript, that is because arrays are a simplified version of the JavaScript **`Object`**.
+Because “object” is such a common word in English, in this text, when you see `Object`, you know that I mean, specifically, this generic JavaScript data type.
+Where arrays are pieces of data surrounded by brackets, `Object`s are surrounded by braces (`{}`).
+Similarly, while arrays have indices, `Object`s have **properties**.
+Let’s define an `Object`.

 ```javascript
 let myBurritoObject;